Pescadora Billfish Championship

 Conduct: The Tournament Director reserves the right to refuse entry to any participant for any reason.
 There are no refunds on entry fees.
-Cheating in any form is 1,000% not TOLERATED.
+Cheating in any form is 1,000% NOT TOLERATED.
 If you feel the need to cheat or bend the rules, you are not welcome at the Pescadora Billfish Championship.
-Any person with a protest must present it to the Tournament Director by 7:30p.m. on the same day for review by the Committee.
-By entering this tournament participants agree to abide by all the rules and decisions.
-The decision of the rules committee is final.
+Any person with a protest must present it to the Tournament Director by 7:30pm on the same day for review by the Committee.
+By entering this tournament, participants agree to abide by all rules and decisions.
+The decision of the Rules Committee is final.

 No Results Found